How to Build an AI-Powered Email Subscription Summarizer

 For this project, I set out to build a program that could:

-Connect to my Gmail account to retrieve all unread subscription emails.
+- Connect to my Gmail account to retrieve all unread subscription emails.

-Parse the emails to extract recommended article links.
+- Parse the emails to extract recommended article links.

-Use AI to read those articles and generate summaries for me.
+- Use AI to read those articles and generate summaries for me.

 Choice of Model and Tools

-Model: Hugging Face’s BART, a transformer model well-suited for text summarization tasks.
+- Model: Hugging Face's BART, a transformer model well-suited for text summarization tasks.

-Programming Language: Barebones Python, keeping it lightweight and straightforward.
+- Programming Language: Barebones Python, keeping it lightweight and straightforward.

-Frameworks: Hugging Face Transformers library for NLP, and Gmail API for email access.
+- Frameworks: Hugging Face Transformers library for NLP, and Gmail API for email access.

 Help from Cursor (As Always)

-Once again, Cursor played a pivotal role in getting the basics up and running.
+Cursor played a pivotal role in getting the basics up and running.
 It:

-Generated boilerplate code to connect with the Gmail API and fetch unread emails.
+- Generated boilerplate code to connect with the Gmail API and fetch unread emails.

-Helped parse email content, extract links, and handle authentication securely.
+- Helped parse email content, extract links, and handle authentication securely.

-Integrated BART from Hugging Face, generating a simple pipeline for summarizing the articles.
+- Integrated BART from Hugging Face, generating a simple pipeline for summarizing the articles.

 Rounds of Adjustments

-It took 20+ iterations to get the filtering right, but eventually, I was extracting clean article URLs.
+1. Extracting Correct Links: Medium emails are riddled with links — often more than one for the same article.
+It took 20+ iterations to get the filtering right, but eventually I was extracting clean article URLs.

-The initial summaries generated by BART were too short — just a couple of sentences.
-They didn’t provide enough context to fully understand the article.
-After tweaking the parameters (like max_length
+2. Improving Summary Length: The initial summaries generated by BART were too short — just a couple of sentences.
+After tweaking the parameters (max_length and min_length), I got summaries that were concise yet informative.

-Even with improved summaries, I found it overwhelming to read through all of them to decide which articles to open.
-That’s when I decided to level up the project: turning the summarizer into a recommender system.
+3. From Summarizer to Recommender: Even with improved summaries, I found it overwhelming to read through all of them.
+That's when I decided to level up: turning the summarizer into a recommender system.

 From Summarizer to Recommender

-Content Quality: Assesses how coherent and informative the content is, using BART to compare the summary with the original.
+- Content Quality: Assesses how coherent and informative the content is, using BART to compare the summary with the original.

-Readability: Evaluates the article’s ease of reading using metrics like Flesch Reading Ease.
+- Readability: Evaluates the article's ease of reading using metrics like Flesch Reading Ease.

-Length Score: Scores articles based on their length to balance short, actionable reads with in-depth insights.
+- Length Score: Scores articles based on their length to balance short, actionable reads with in-depth insights.

 weights = {